offternet/GoDistrOS/README.md

 # debian-usb-boot-grub-ext4-swap READMD.md

 The usb-debian-grub-ext4-swap.img file will create a bootable USB 16GB stick.
-1. Download usb-debian-grub-ext4-swap.zip file
+1. Download debian-usb-boot-grub-ext4-swap-master.zip:
+	Click "Cdoe" ---> Click Download Zip

-2. Unzip it, in Linux Terminal: cd (to directory where usb-debian-grub-ext4-swap.zip file is located) sudo unzip ./usb-debian-grub-ext4-swap.zip
-    (File will be unzipped to a directory called: (update with real name) cd (Update with real action)
+2. Unzip it, in Linux Terminal: cd ~/Dowloads (or where the file was downloaded on your system) sudo unzip ./debian-usb-boot-grub-ext4-swap-master.zip (File will be unzipped to a directory (folder) called: debian-usb-boot-grub-ext4-swap-master cd debian-usb-boot-grub-ext4-swap-master

 3. Write debian-usb-boot-grub-ext4-swap.img file to USB Stick - 16GB (or larger)
-    sudo if=./usb-debian-grub-ext4-swap.img of=/dev/sdb
+    sudo if=./debian-usb-boot-grub-ext4-swap.img of=/dev/sdb

-4. Use Gparted to Shrink your custom distro partition all the way except for 25MB or use dd to truncate hard drive partition as it is written to the usb stick u
+4. Use Gparted to Shrink your custom distro partition all the way except for 25MB or (Preferred way) use dd to truncate hard drive partition as it is written to the usb stick u (ADD MORE ABOUT dd count= and bs= here to get only used block sectors to USB /dev/sdb1)
-   (NEED TO ADD MORE HERE)

 5. Use dd to write your custom distro to /dev/sdb1 (Using /dev/sda2 as an exmple partiton where you built your custom distro) sudo if=/dev/sda2 of=/dev/sdb1 bs=4MB count=[number x 4MB total used block sectors on your custom data partition] (NEED TO ADD MORE EXPLAIN HERE)
+    Or if you shrunk your custom distro partition use this command: sudo if=/dev/sda2 of=/dev/sdb1 bs=4M status=progress && sync

 6. Open Gparted and create new uudi number for ext4 and swap partitions on USB Stick after distro is written to /dev/sdb1 sudo gparter /dev/sdb